greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gplogfilter.html.md

 ## <a id="section9"></a>Examples

-Display the last three error messages in the coordinator log file:
+Display the last three error messages in the master log file:

 ```
 gplogfilter -t -n 3
 ```

-Display all log messages in the coordinator log file timestamped in the last 10 minutes:
+Display all log messages in the master log file timestamped in the last 10 minutes:

 ```
 gplogfilter -d :10
 ```

-Display log messages in the coordinator log file containing the string `|con6 cmd11|`:
+Display log messages in the master log file containing the string `|con6 cmd11|`:

 ```
 gplogfilter -f '|con6 cmd11|'